 The palak curry is usually a little tricky, because you need to blanch fresh spinach leaves.
 And then it has to be pureed.
 I normally never have enough time to do that, so I almost never bring fresh spinach when I'm making Palak Paneer.

-My Secret Tip for Making Easy and Quick Palak Paneer
+My Secret Tip for Making It the Easy Way

 However, I use a shortcut method, by using chopped frozen paneer.
 This helps you skip the whole step of blanching fresh spinach, and then pureeing it.

-So now that we’ve decided we are using frozen spinach let’s talk about how to make the palak curry which is the base of Palak Paneer.
+So now that we’ve decided we are using frozen spinach let’s talk about making the curry.

 All delicious Indian curries start with a base of chopped onions and tomatoes.